-In writing, we follow the Talk4Writing approach, where the children are exposed to some great authors and a variety of texts; the children then use the texts to create their own writing.
+In writing, we follow an oracy first approach, where the children are exposed to some great authors and a variety of texts; the children then use the texts to create their own writing.

 We use the No Nonsense spelling scheme to teach spelling.
 The scheme will cover all spelling rules and statutory spellings prescribed by the National Curriculum.
 Children are given spellings to learn and to practise at home through the Spelling Shed website.